-Townsville is the largest city in tropical Australia, and offers visitors access to a rich heritage of federation architecture, sophisticated restaurants, top accommodation options, an extensive calendar of events and superb shopping.
+Townsville is the largest city in tropical Australia, and offers visitors access to a rich trove of federation architecture, sophisticated restaurants, top accommodation options, an extensive calendar of events and superb shopping.

-The city basks in more than 300 days of sunshine each year and is surrounded by myriad natural wonders, including the Great Barrier Reef, Magnetic Island, the lush Wet Tropics rainforest, and the rich colour palette of the Outback.
+This bustling Queensland city basks in more than 300 days of sunshine each year and is surrounded by myriad natural wonders, including the Great Barrier Reef, Magnetic Island, the lush Wet Tropics rainforest, and the rich colour palette of the outback.

 Enjoy this Townsville travel guide.

 Base yourself: City centre, the Strand, South Townsville

 Average hotel price per room/per night: $140

 Great breakfasts: Jam, The Ville Resort — Casino, Stone’s Throw Cafe and Bar, Betty Blue + The Lemon Tart Cafe

 Top spots for a beverage: The Taphouse, Townsville Brewery

 The tropical winter (April to November) is the best time to visit Townsville.
 Days are warm, nights are cool, and there is unlimited sunshine and very little rain.

 December to March is hot and humid and there can be rain periods which last several days.
 The advantage of visiting at this time of the year is that accommodation prices are low.